Language shift: Indo-European migrations

 In the context of the Indo-European migrations, it has been noted that small groups can change a larger cultural area.
-Michael Witzel refers to Ehret's model "which stresses the osmosis, or a "billiard ball," or Mallory's Kulturkugel, effect of cultural transmission."
+Michael Witzel refers to Ehret's model "which stresses the osmosis, or a "billiard ball", or Mallory's Kulturkugel, effect of cultural transmission."
 According to Ehret, ethnicity and language can shift with relative ease in small societies, due to the cultural, economic and military choices made by the local population in question.
 The group bringing new traits may initially be small, contributing features that can be fewer in number than those of the already local culture.
 The emerging combined group may then initiate a recurrent, expansionist process of ethnic and language shift.

 David Anthony notes that the spread of the Indo-European languages probably did not happen through "chain-type folk migrations", but by the introduction of these languages by ritual and political elites, which are emulated by large groups of people.
 Anthony explains:

 Anthony gives the example of the Luo-speaking Acholi in northern Uganda in the 17th and 18th century, whose language spread rapidly in the 19th century.
 Anthony notes that "Indo-European languages probably spread in a similar way among the tribal societies of prehistoric Europe", carried forward by "Indo-European chiefs" and their "ideology of political clientage".
 Anthony notes that "elite recruitment" may be a suitable term for this system.

+Modern society

+In urban settings, language change occurs due to the combination of three factors: the diversity of languages spoken, the high population density, and the need for communication.
+Urban vernaculars, urban contact varieties, and multiethnolects emerge in many cities around the world as a result of language change in urban settings.
+These factors lead to phenomena such as dialect levelling, koineization, and/or language shift toward a dominant language.

 Examples

 Liturgical language

-Historical examples for status shift are the early Welsh and Lutheran Bible translations, leading to the liturgical languages Welsh and Standard German thriving today.
+Historical examples for status shift are the early Welsh and Lutheran Bible translations.